 All other year groups will continue to be assessed using GCSE grades.

-Please note changes to GCSE grades from June 2017 for English and Maths and from 2018 for all other subjects by clicking here.
+Please note changes to GCSE grades from 2018 by clicking here.

 We will continue to enhance the assessment system further with all subjects conducting formal assessments of Spelling Punctuation and Grammar in addition to their subject specific assessments.
 We hope this will provide a clear and formal mechanism for promoting the critical importance of Literacy in every area.